-- a) a para dressage test is a series of prescribed movements performed by horse and Athlete and assessed by para dressage judges - b) a para dressage competition is one or more horse and Athlete combinations performing the same prescribed test and assessed by para - c) dressage judges to determine the winner and ranking of performance - d) a para dressage event is comprised of one or more competitions between individual mounted Athletes, performing specified dressage tests - an Official event is an event approved by the EA, conducted by an EA affiliated club or organisation, and comprised of Competitive and/or Participation competitions, which is judged by two accredited para dressage judges - Para Dressage (PD) used when referring to National PD Rules and tests - FEI Para Dressage (FEI PD) used when referring to FEI Para Dressage Rules and tests at FEI-sanctioned events. - e) the bell includes any device used to signal to a competitor - f) grade refers to the grade to which the Athlete has been classified by accredited Classifiers - g) Profile refers to the relevant functional classification category as classified by the accredited Classifiers.
-There are various profiles within each Grade this refers to the relevant classification category by the accredited Classifiers - h) Classifier is accredited by EA to conduct athlete evaluation, as part of a Classification Panel.
-A list of EA accredited Classifiers is maintained by the FEI and EA - i) Commanders read a test for Athletes who are permitted commanders, and must be listed on the EA or FEI Master List refer to para 4.16 - j) Athletes with a classified visual impairment may use Callers, who can be human or electronic and call out the letters - k) level refers to the standards of tests. - l) Organising Committee (OC) refers to an EA-affiliated organisation, group, society or body held to be responsible for the management of any dressage event - m) competition area includes the competition arena and immediate surrounding area - n) exercise area refers to the entire area covered by the park, centre, oval, showground or similar area where an event is being held - o) warm-up area refers to an area designated by the OC as being the warm-up area for competitions - p) FEI-level tests refer to FEI level tests run under EA rules; FEI tests refer to FEI tests run at FEI sanctioned events - q) horse refers to horses and ponies unless 'pony' is otherwise specified - r) pony refers to ponies not exceeding 149cm with shoes or 148cm without shoes - s) a Combination refers to a horse or pony and Athlete combination - t) a Ground Jury is made up of all of the officiating judges for an event or a competition - u) the Chef d'Equipe is a person assigned to be the manager of a team - v) FEI-sanctioned event refers to events that have approval from the FEI - w) a Steward is a trained, and currently accredited FEI or EA official responsible for ensuring that the event is conducted in accordance with the rules - x) the Chief Judge is the judge positioned at C for the competition - y) a gear check is having the horse and Athlete's equipment and attire inspected to ensure it complies with the rules
+- a) a para dressage test is a series of prescribed movements performed by horse and Athlete and assessed by para dressage judges - b) a para dressage competition is one or more horse and Athlete combinations performing the same prescribed test and assessed by para - c) a para dressage event is comprised of one or more competitions between individual mounted Athletes, performing specified dressage tests - an Official event is an event approved by the EA, conducted by an EA affiliated club or organisation, and comprised of Competitive and/or Participation competitions, which is judged by two accredited para dressage judges - Para Dressage (PD) used when referring to National PD Rules and tests - FEI Para Dressage (FEI PD) used when referring to FEI Para Dressage Rules and tests at FEI-sanctioned events. - d) the bell includes any device used to signal to a competitor - e) grade refers to the grade to which the Athlete has been classified by accredited Classifiers - f) Profile refers to the relevant functional classification category as classified by the accredited Classifiers.
+There are various profiles within each Grade this refers to the relevant classification category by the accredited Classifiers - g) Classifier is accredited by EA to conduct athlete evaluation, as part of a Classification Panel.
+A list of EA accredited Classifiers is maintained by the FEI and EA - h) Commanders read a test for Athletes who are permitted commanders, and must be listed on the EA or FEI Master List - refer to para 4.16 - i) Athletes with a classified visual impairment may use Callers, who can be human or electronic and call out the letters - j) level refers to the standards of tests. - k) Organising Committee (OC) refers to an EA-affiliated organisation, group, society or body held to be responsible for the management of any dressage event - I) competition area includes the competition arena and immediate surrounding area - m) exercise area refers to the entire area covered by the park, centre, oval, showground or similar area where an event is being held - n) warm-up area refers to an area designated by the OC as being the warm-up area for competitions - o) FEI-level tests refer to FEI level tests run under EA rules; FEI tests refer to FEI tests run at FEI sanctioned events - p) horse refers to horses and ponies unless 'pony' is otherwise specified - q) pony refers to ponies not exceeding 149cm with shoes or 148cmwithout shoes - r) a Combination refers to a horse or pony and Athlete combination - s) a Ground Jury is made up of all of the officiating judges for an event or a competition - t) the Chef d'Equipe is a person assigned to be the manager of a team - u) FEI-sanctioned event refers to events that have approval from the FEI - v) a Steward is a trained, and currently accredited FEI or EA official responsible for ensuring that the event is conducted in accordance with the rules - w) the Chief Judge is the judge positioned at C for the competition - x) a gear check is having the horse and Athlete's equipment and attire inspected to ensure it complies with the rules